salesforce/bazel-ls-demo-project/README.md

 You can use the example from the tasks.json file to create VSCode tasks.

-The example runs a bazel query and expects a module name from the input area.
+The example runs a [Bazel Query](https://docs.bazel.build/versions/main/query-how-to.html) and expects a module name from the input area.